Copyright 2016 - Site Designed by Vicki S. Vaden

 The house suffered a direct hit by a F3 tornado in 2002 and has been completely restored using hundreds of community volunteer man-hours.
 It was the former residence of the Tom and Clara Crabtree family and was purchased by C.H.T.A. to be used as an auxillery museum to the Homesteads Tower.

-The house is located two miles from the Tower Museum and 0.8 miles from the Cumberland Mountain State Park on State Highway 419 (Pigeon Ridge Road).
+The house is located two miles from the Tower Museum and 0.8 miles from the Cumberland Mountain State Park on State Highway 419 (2611 Pigeon Ridge Rd.).

-The House Museum is Open April through October
+The House Museum is Open Mon. thru Sat.
+1 - 5 p.m.
+(April through Oct.)

-and is free for children under 6 and C.H.T.A.
-Members
+Children under 6 (with an adult) and C.H.T.A.
+Members Free

 Each December, the CHTA hosts a Christmas Tour of Historic Homesteads Homes which features this house decked for the holidays in vintage decorations from the 1930's and 1940's.